WHY DOES CONVENTUS PROCESS PERSONAL DATA?

-In situations where the person has concluded a contract or the person has provided their consent to conditions of receipt of any product or service, while the person fails to fulfil financial obligations resulting from such contract, the specific service provider is entitled to use debt collection services for recovery of such debt, lawfully transferring personal data to disposal of Conventus for performance of debt recovery procedure.
-In such situation, Conventus has a legal reason to perform processing of the specific person’s data, in order to provide for fulfilment of the contract, promote protection of general public interests and provide for fulfilment of legitimate interests.
-Therefore, personal data processing is allowed even without consent of the data subject/natural person, since another legal reason is applicable to such data processing.
+In situations where the person has concluded a contract or the person has provided their consent to conditions of receipt of any product or service, while the person fails to fulfil financial obligations resulting from such contract, the specific service provider is entitled to use debt collection services for recovery of such debt, lawfully transferring personal data to disposal of Conventus for performance of debt recovery procedure or assign the debt or a part of it to Conventus according to an agreement concluded between Conventus and the service provider.

 Conventus only processes personal data necessary for recovery of debts: